thoughtram/blog/_posts/2016-03-29-exploring-angular-1.5-lifecycle-hooks.md

 date: 2016-03-29
 update_date: 2016-03-29

 summary: "Angular 1.5 is finally out!
-Many new features, fixes and improvements landed in the latest bigger release of the Angular framework and of course, we're going to cover them one by one in a new article series.
 This article discusses the new lifecycle hooks in Angular."

 isExploringAngular15Article: true